 George Petrou - Conductor - I, V Print

-In addition to his conducting activities, George Petrou has developed a vivid interest in stage directing and has signed several successful European productions.
+In addition to conducting, George Petrou has developed a keen interest in stage direction, signing several acclaimed productions.

 Legal information